-Full STEM Ahead!: New Jersey’s Afterschool STEM Initiative
+Full STEAM Ahead!: New Jersey’s Afterschool STEM/STEAM Initiative

 Eighty percent of jobs created in the next decade will require math and science skills (National Science Foundation).
-NJSACC’s new Full STEM Ahead!
-Afterschool Initiative will help New Jersey afterschool providers become STEM leaders, preparing students for these jobs.
+NJSACC's new Full STEAM Ahead!
+Afterschool Initiative will help New Jersey afterschool providers become STEAM leaders, preparing students for these jobs.

-Sign up for the Garden State Girls STEM Collaborative Newsletter to get current information and resources for engaging youth in STEM:
+Sign up for the Garden State Girls STEM Collaborative Newsletter to get current information and resources for engaging youth in STEAM:

-New Jersey’s STEM Afterschool Initiative NJSACC’s Full STEM Ahead! includes several components to bring new resources, training and expertise to New Jersey afterschool providers.
+New Jersey’s STEM/STEAM Afterschool Initiative NJSACC’s Full STEAM Ahead! includes several components to bring new resources, training and expertise to New Jersey afterschool providers.

 - Garden State Girls STEM Collaborative